-(4.3) $$a{t-1,t;\,t,t+1} \equiv \Delta ALS{t,t+1} - \Delta ALS{t-1,t}$$ where Δ ALS and a will be, respectively, the instantaneous velocity and acceleration of the fall in the ALS if the period concerned becomes unlimitedly short.
+$$(4.3) \qquad a{t-1,t;\ t,t+1} \equiv \Delta ALS{t,t+1} - \Delta ALS{t-1,t}$$ where Δ ALS and a will be, respectively, the instantaneous velocity and acceleration of the fall in the ALS if the period concerned becomes unlimitedly short.
 Both the falling velocity and acceleration are not just useful, but also indispensable to describe the process of labor transfer illustrated in Figures 1 and 2 in Section 2 of this paper.
 Therefore, the laws governing de-agriculturalization should also govern the velocity and acceleration of the fall in the ALS.
 Hence both concepts pave the way for research on how the transfers occur over time.32

-Figure 5 depicts the falling courses of the ALS in the United States and China (so far).33 It shows that the ALS fell much faster in China than in US, but much more
+Figure 5 depicts the falling courses of the ALS in the United States and China.33 It

-Labor transfer and its speed are clearly of different analytical dimensions as e.g. unemployment and the unemployment rate are.
-Petty (1662) already discussed on utilizing public works to address unemployment.
+32 Labor transfer and its speed are clearly of different analytical dimensions as e.g. unemployment and the unemployment rate are.
+Petty (1662) already discussed utilizing public works to address unemployment.
 Ricardo and Marx raised concerns about endogenous unemployment created by technological changes in the capitalist economy.
-But the unemployment rate was essentially absent until the first half of the 20th century.
+But the unemployment rate was essentially absent from the literature until the first half of the 20th century.
 In the light of modern macroeconomic analytical approaches to the unemployment rate, the unemployment notions held by earlier economists look "early and rude", as Keynes (1936) characterized Malthus' effective demand idea.
-Chenery (1983: 859) also recognized the "rather rude techniques" of development economics.
-Therefore, transitioning from labor transfer to the speed of its transfer, or from the migration of agricultural labor to the migration rate, could mark progress in economics as well.
-Krugman (1994: 40) observed that the crisis of development theories in the 1950s resulted from their inability to express themselves 'in the kind of tightly specified models that were increasingly becoming the unique language of discourse of economic analysis".
+In the same sense, a step from labor transfer to the speed of the transfer, or from the migration of agricultural labor to the migration rate, could mark progress in economics as well.